Alexandru Cicâldău: Return to Universitatea Craiova

 Towards the end of the 2024 summer transfer window, after a €3.5 million move to Belgian Pro League club Westerlo fell through, it was reported that Galatasaray would loan Cicâldău back to his home country at Petrolul Ploiești.
 On 9 September, Universitatea Craiova hijacked the deal and re-signed him on a permanent basis for a rumoured fee of €1.5 million.

-In late August 2025, Cicâldău helped Universitatea Craiova qualify for the league phase of a European competition for the first time, scoring in both legs of a 5–2 aggregate win over İstanbul Başakşehir in the Conference League play-off round.
+In late August 2025, Cicâldău helped Craiova qualify for the league phase of a European competition for the first time, scoring in both legs of a 5–2 aggregate win over İstanbul Başakşehir in the Conference League play-off round.
+On 18 December, he doubled the lead in the final league phase match against AEK Athens, but his team collapsed after his substitution to lose 3–2 and exit the tournament.
+He made 33 league appearances during the 2025–26 season, contributing three goals and four assists to help Craiova end a 35-year league title drought.

 International career

 Cicâldău received his first call up for the Romania senior team in March 2018.
 On the 24th that month, he made his debut as an 83rd-minute substitute in a friendly with Israel, which his team won 2–1.
 His first official game for the country came on 17 November, in a 3–0 UEFA Nations League defeat of Lithuania.

 The following year he represented the under-21 side at the 2019 UEFA European Championship, where they managed to progress past a group with Croatia, England and France, before being eliminated by defending champions Germany in the semi-finals.
 He earned four caps during the final tournament, all as a starter.

 After the conclusion of the Under-21 Championship, Cicâldău continued to be selected for the senior team.
 On 31 March 2021, on his twelfth cap, he scored his first goals in a 2–3 away loss to Armenia counting for the 2022 FIFA World Cup qualifiers.

 In 2023, Cicâldău appeared in seven games of the Euro 2024 qualifiers, including a start in the final 1–0 victory over Switzerland which secured Romania first place in Group I. On 7 June 2024, he was named in the squad for the final tournament.
 Cicâldău only played in the 0–3 loss to the Netherlands in the round of 16, coming on as a 72nd-minute substitute for Marius Marin.